For FedEx Ground contractors

 I've been a FedEx Ground contractor for five years — 40 routes across two terminals, P&D. I'm also a career AI engineer: a decade building AI and data systems for Fortune-500 clients, including time at Accenture and PwC.
 That combination put me in an unusual spot.
 I could see the problem with perfect clarity, and I knew exactly how to fix it.

-Every Thursday night I did the same thing every operator does — printed the settlement PDF, opened Excel, and walked line-by-line through every stop, every Drop & Hook, every fuel surcharge looking for the short one.
-It was always short somewhere.
-A missing surge-week payment.
-A fuel surcharge calculated on last week's index instead of this week's.
-Stop counts 15% below baseline with no explanation.
-Hours of manual work to recover money that was already mine.
+Every Thursday night I did the same thing every operator does — printed the settlement PDF, opened Excel, and walked line-by-line through every stop, every Drop & Hook, every fuel surcharge looking for the line that needed a second review.
+A surge-week payment looked missing.
+A fuel surcharge did not match the index I expected.
+Stop counts sat 15% below baseline with no explanation.
+Hours of manual work went into building a defensible view of the week.
 The data was all there — FedEx publishes it every week.
 Nobody had just built the thing to read it properly.

 SubOps is what I would have paid for five years ago.
-Drop your settlement PDF, get back a plain-English brief in under a minute: what's missing, what's short, what to call about.
-We run 17 live deterministic checks against your contracted rates today - no AI math, no hallucinated figures, every finding sourced back to the exact line in your statement.
+Drop your settlement PDF, get back a plain-English brief in under a minute: which lines need review, why the rule fired, and what source evidence to check next.
+We run 17 live deterministic checks (of 26 built) against your contracted rates today - no AI math, no hallucinated figures, every finding sourced back to the exact line in your statement.
 The math is boring on purpose.
 You need to be able to walk into a terminal conversation and defend every number.

 A few things SubOps will never do.
 We don't touch your MyGroundBiz credentials — manual upload or email forwarding only, zero terms-of-service risk.
 We don't score your drivers or produce any artifact a plaintiff's attorney could use in a joint-employer claim.
 And we don't try to replace GroundCloud or your telematics stack — dispatch and safety stay where they are.

-If you're running 5 to 40 routes and you want to know exactly which lines are short this week, start with the free profitability audit.
+If you're running 5 to 40 routes and you want a source-backed review of this week's settlement lines, start with the free profitability audit.
 No card.
 No scheduled call.
 If we're a fit, you'll see it in the brief.

 Sarosh Hussain